How To Withdraw Pag IBIG Contribution: An Ultimate Guide

-If you’ll claim your MP2 savings for any other reason, you’ll receive only 50% of the total dividend earnings (if you chose compounded dividends) or just your total savings (if you chose annual dividend payout).
+Suppose you claim your MP2 savings for any other reason.
+In that case, you’ll receive only 50% of the total dividend earnings (if you chose compounded dividends) or just your savings (if you decided on an annual dividend payout).

 2. How can I claim my MP2 savings?

 Once your MP2 account matures, you’ll receive a notification letter from the Pag-IBIG Fund with instructions on how to claim your savings.

-The Pag-IBIG Fund releases the MP2 earnings (dividend + cumulative savings) through check only.
-According to members who have saved under MP2, the agency takes around one to three months to process the check payment of MP2 proceeds after the maturity period.
+The Pag-IBIG Fund only releases the MP2 earnings (dividend + cumulative savings) through check.
+According to members who have saved under MP2, the agency takes around one to three months to process the check payment of MP2 proceeds after maturity.